Early Childhood Education

 The Associate in Science in ECE for Transfer Degree provides students with a major that fulfills the general requirements of the California State University for transfer.
 Upon successful completion of the degree requirements, students will be guaranteed admission to the CSU system with junior status and will not have to repeat lower division coursework.
 Students are encouraged to meet with a counselor to develop their educational plans as degree options and general education requirements vary for each university.

-The Associate in Science in Early Childhood Education (ECE) for Transfer Degree (AS-T) may be obtained by the completion of 60 transferable, semester units with a minimum of a 2.0 GPA, including (a) the major or area of emphasis described in the Required Program outlined below (earning a C or better in these courses), and (b) the Intersegmental General Education Transfer Curriculum (IGETC).
+The Associate in Science in Early Childhood Education (ECE) for Transfer Degree (AS-T) may be obtained by the completion of 60 transferable, semester units with a minimum of a 2.0 GPA, including the California General Education Transfer Curriculum (Cal-GETC) pattern.
+Students must earn a grade of C or better (or "P" if taken Pass/No Pass) in all the courses for the major as described in the Required Program.
 The ECE courses required in this program are part of the CA Curriculum Alignment Project.

 Degree Requirements